Cynefin framework

 The approach here would be to act-sense-respond.

 There is another way that a project could become chaotic.
-The boundaries between the domains can generally be transited, for example with work being moved from complicated to simple or from complicated to complex, once analysis has been performed.
+The boundaries between the domains can generally be transited, for example with work being moved from complicated to clear or from complicated to complex, once analysis has been performed.

 SHARE THIS PAGE